 If you are called as a match, the first step is Confirmatory Typing – which is exactly what it sounds like, a test to confirm the results of your swab kit, and identify exactly how closely your HLA match the patient’s.

 Confidentiality: Gift of Life maintains your privacy by identifying you to the recipient’s transplant center by your unique donor number.
 Neither the recipient nor the transplant center staff learn your identity.
-Testing of buccal swabs is for Human Leukocyte Antigens (HLA); we do not test your DNA.
+Testing of buccal swabs is for Human Leukocyte Antigens (HLA).
 Gift of Life uses state of the art electronic security measures to safeguard the registry’s database, including firewalls, data encryption, and password-protected user access.
 Facilities are secured with electronic and mechanical locks that limit access to authorized personnel only.
 You have a right to your medical information and we are happy to send it to you or your designated representative with a signed medical release form.
 Just as your identity is strictly confidential, so is that of your recipient.
 Gift of Life only receives your recipient’s age, gender and diagnosis.

 Who is my recipient?